hugoestradas/DatascienceWithDocker/README.md

 prerequisites: the files required for the installation and configuration of the environment.
 db-scripts: contains the scripts that will configure the PostgreSQL instance, with an specific user, role and schema.
-data-sets: contains a .zip file of 500000 records of sales and a dataset of firemen records of calls
+data-sets: contains a .zip file of 500000 records of sales and a dataset of firemen records of calls.
 jupyter-notebooks: contains the examples for data analysis.